msandia2022/msandia2022.github.io/P3-Obstacle-Avoidance.md

 # P3 - Obstacle Avoidance
-In this practice, I implemented an algorithm for a self-driving car to navigate towards waypoints while avoiding obstacles using the Virtual Force Field (VFF) Algorithm.
+In this practice, I implemented an algorithm for a self-driving car to navigate towards waypoints while avoiding obstacles using the **Virtual Force Field (VFF) Algorithm**.
 The goal is to balance the attractive force pulling the robot towards its target with the repulsive forces pushing it away from nearby obstacles.

 ![VFF Image](recursos/vff-car.png)

 ## Implementation
 ### Forces Calculation
-- *Attractive Force*: The robot calculates a vector pointing towards the target, with a magnitude scaled by the constant `ALPHA`.
+- **Attractive Force**: The robot calculates a vector pointing towards the target, with a magnitude scaled by the constant `ALPHA`.
 This force pulls the robot towards the goal.

-- Repulsive Force: The robot computes repulsive forces from obstacles detected by the laser scanner.
+- **Repulsive Force**: The robot computes repulsive forces from obstacles detected by the laser scanner.
 Each laser point creates a repulsive vector inversely proportional to the square of the distance to the obstacle, scaled by `BETA`.

 ### Resultant Force and Movement
 The total force is the sum of the attractive and repulsive forces.
 The robot adjusts its velocity based on the direction of this resultant force:
-- Angular Velocity (W): Determines how much the robot should turn towards the resultant force direction.
+- **Angular Velocity (W)**: Determines how much the robot should turn towards the resultant force direction.

-- Linear Velocity (V): Calculated based on the angular velocity, making the robot slow down as it turns sharply.
+- **Linear Velocity (V)**: Calculated based on the angular velocity, making the robot slow down as it turns sharply.

 ## Demonstration
 <video width="600" controls>